-Synthetic roofs are relatively new to the residential roofing market, first arriving in the early 1990’s.
+Synthetic shingle roofs are relatively new to the residential roofing market, first arriving in the early 1990’s.
 Their durability, environmental friendliness and affordability have all contributed to their rising success.

 A complex roof with multiple angles, dormers, and valleys, or steeper pitch than average would add to the complexity of the project and cost more as a result.

 Cost of Materials

 Composite shingles and fake composite slate cost virtually the same.
-Formation is done via a molding process to ensure it resembles wood or stone, as the case may be.
+Formation is done via a molding process to ensure it resembles wood or natural stone slates.